armanriazi/refi/docs/article.md

 Each credit can be split into smaller tokenized units, allowing individuals with limited budgets to offset their footprint[^44].

-Tokenized carbon credits can be ‘fractionalized’ into units that are *smaller than 1 metric tonne* — like a currency.
+Tokenized carbon credits can be ‘fractionalized’ into units that are smaller than 1 metric tonne — like a currency.
 This benefits small-scale carbon projects, who could issue credits on smaller plots of land with significantly lower costs.
 For example, carbon credit development on a 5ha forest nets around like 30-50 tonnes of carbon credits per year, but measurements would cost around 50k USD.
 On the other hand, purchasing, selling and retiring carbon credits becomes more accessible.
-The retail and transportation industries also have a growing need for **sub-tonne carbon credits**, for example to offset exactly the right amount of carbon for the production of a single t-shirt or flight[^46].
+The retail and transportation industries also have a growing need for sub-tonne carbon credits, for example to offset exactly the right amount of carbon for the production of a single t-shirt or flight[^46].

 #### Enhanced Liquidity